 RECOMMENDED: 50 Top Dog Breeds for Kids

-The Best Rottweiler Qualities
+The Rottweiler’s Best Qualities For Kids

 My Rottweiler can be incredibly bullheaded.
 She knows what she shouldn’t do and waits until my back is turned to do it.
 She is a brilliant dog though.– Upshift (Dog Forums)